Vision (Marvel Comics): Publication history

+Creation and development

 While working as the writer of the superhero-team series Avengers, Roy Thomas wanted to add a new character to the roster.
 A great fan of Golden Age heroes, he first thought to bring back Aarkus, a 1940s hero who had been called the Vision due to his spectral appearance and smoke-based abilities.
 This original Vision had appeared in stories published by Timely Comics, the company that later rebranded as Marvel Comics.
 Roy Thomas discussed the matter with Marvel editor Stan Lee, who co-created the Avengers team with artist Jack Kirby.
 Lee enjoyed the idea of a new member, but did not want it to be an alien or visitor from another dimension.
 After he suggested creating a new character entirely and that it could be an android instead, Thomas compromised by creating a new android character who resembled Aarkus and also called himself Vision.